hetrox8/weather-App/Readme.md

   - [📝 License ](#-license-)

 # 📖 Math_Magicians <a name="about-project"></a>

-This project's main feature is for the client to perform mathematical calculations and to display random Math Quotes
+This is a React Capstone Project which it's core goal is to display details of a country including population , area and it's Capital city

 ## 🛠 Built With <a name="built-with"></a>
 - HTML